 - Are Electric Fireplaces More Efficient Than Baseboard Heaters?

 - Finding the Best Electric Fireplace to Own

 - How Convenient is an Electric Fireplace?

 Are fireplaces more efficient than baseboard heaters?

 When you’re narrowing down your options with the type of fireplace you plan to purchase, it can often come down to electric baseboard heaters or electric fireplaces.
-Both products are innovative with their design and are considered more economical than wood-burning and gas fireplaces.
+Both products are innovative in their design and are considered more economical than wood-burning and gas fireplaces.
 You may be asking, “Are electric fireplaces more efficient than baseboard heaters?”

 Baseboard heaters work well for controlling the building’s internal temperature and can be installed under a window to block cold air that tries to enter the room.
 This is a common area to place the product because there’s less insulation near the windows.
 The heater can keep the building’s temperature more stable and even allow you to turn down your thermostat with your central heating system.